 For years we had toyed with the idea of a reduced commute and a more sustainable way of life, but had been too squashed down by work pressures, and too constricted by our little flat to make any major changes.
 Until a year sabbatical gave us the opportunity to breathe, we simply decided that we needed time out to reflect, so we got on our bikes and off we cycled.
 9 months later we returned to the UK with clear heads and clear hearts and vowed that henceforth we would place quality of life at the heart of all our choices.
 So when setting up house, we looked for a reduced commute = more time, and as big a garden as we could find in London = crop potential.
 Living sustainably in an urban environment meant we had to ensure we made the most of what we had.
 So while my partner went back to ‘work’ I set about finding ways to make life work for us!
 Fresh from my permaculture design course and with a highly restricted budget, I set to designing, planning, thinking about our new 100ft garden.

 Hovering to the side of the garden, quite close to the house, there was a small, dank, breeze-block shed resplendent with an asbestos roof.
 The shed was on its last legs and rather than have it fall and release all that asbestos into our precious lungs, we decided to take it down carefully and dispose of it appropriately.
 This left us with a concrete hard-standing 8mx3m, situated in the best growing spot of the site; a little south facing sun trap.
 There was an instinctive part of me that wanted to take up all that concrete, improve the soil below and grow kiwis and lemons!
-But working with the principles of efficiency, cost-effectiveness, and finding the route of least resistance and after numerous scale doodles we decided to turn the problem into a solution and opt for a combination shed / greenhouse, and with the hard-standing in place already, why not keep it there.
+But working with the principles of efficiency, cost-effectiveness, and finding the route of least resistance (least change greatest effect) and after numerous scale doodles we decided to turn the problem into a solution and opt for a combination shed / greenhouse, and with the hard-standing in place already, why not keep it there.
 While kiwis and lemons are delicious a needs survey quickly highlighted that our preference was for accessible abundant salads and a handy seedling crèche.
-Since we are also renovating and retrofitting our house storage close to the house is also essential.
+Since we are also renovating and retrofitting our house storage close to the house is also essential (multiple functions from one element).

 Let’s not be under any illusions here – neither of us are trained builders, we are two smallish women who are well aware of our limitations but confident in our ability to problem-solve.
 And quite frankly, we are confident in us.